 “You have to meet the requirements of being at least age 65 and must have owned the property for at least 10 years, and qualifying the property for some exemption from capital gains tax,” BT’s Ashenden explains.

-“Being over 65, normally you’d have to meet the work test in order to contribute to super but in this instance, you don’t.
+“Within this age range, if you are 67 or older, normally you’d have to meet the work test in order to contribute to super but in this instance, you don’t.
 It also doesn’t matter how much money you’ve already got inside super, you’re still eligible to contribute up to $300,000 (or up to $600,000 for a couple).”

 If you’re not too sure about any of this (particularly Age Pension rate calculations) then don’t be alarmed, because you’re not alone.
 Legislation governing Australia’s retirement income is complicated and the rules change reasonably regularly.

 What we’ve tried to do here is not make you an instant expert, but to show that although downsizing can be a great way to top up your retirement income, you need to tread carefully when it comes to the impact on the Age Pension.